-2011 (Código de Procedimiento Administrativo y de lo Contencioso Administrativo); (ii) Articles 593, 594 and 595 et al. of Law 1564 of 2012 (Código General del Proceso), and (iii) Article 19 of Decree 111 of January 15, 1996, pursuant to which the revenues, assets and property of the Republic located the Republic are not subject to execution, set-off or attachment.
+2011 (Código de Procedimiento Administrativo y de lo Contencioso Administrativo); (ii) Articles 593, 594 and 595 et al. of Law 1564 of 2012 (Código General del Proceso), which entered into force on January 1, 2016, pursuant to the terms of Acuerdo No. PSAA15 - 10392, of October 1, 2015, issued by the Colombian Council of the Judiciary (Consejo Superior de la Judicatura) and (iii) Article 19 of Decree 111 of January 15, 1996, pursuant to which the revenues, assets and property of the Republic located in the Republic are not subject to execution, set-off or attachment.

 Nevertheless, Colombia reserves the right to plead sovereign immunity under the U.S. Foreign Sovereign Immunities Act of 1976, as amended (the "Immunities Act"), in actions brought against it under the United States federal securities laws or any state securities laws.
 Colombia's appointment of its process agent will not extend to these actions.
 Without Colombia's waiver of immunity, you will not be able to obtain a United States judgment against Colombia in such actions unless the court determines that Colombia is not entitled under the Immunities Act to sovereign immunity.
-In addition, execution upon property of Colombia located in the United States to enforce a judgment obtained under the Immunities Act may not be possible except in the limite circumstances specified in the Immunities Act.
+In addition, execution upon property of Colombia located in the United States to enforce a judgment obtained under the Immunities Act may not be possible except in the limited circumstances specified in the Immunities Act.